Department: CAS Psychology

 Salary is dependent upon education, experience, and available funding.

 Applications will be accepted on a continuous basis.
 Screening of applications will take place as positions become available and will continue until positions are filled.

-Research Assistant – a Bachelor’s or Master’s degree in Psychology or other related field, along with appropriate research experience.
+Research Assistant – a Bachelor’s degree in Psychology or other related field, along with appropriate research experience.

-Postdoctoral Research Scholar – A PhD must be in-hand by the start of the position along with relevant professional experience in a research lab.
+Postdoctoral Research Scholar – A PhD in-hand by the start of the position along with relevant professional experience in a research lab.

-Successful candidates for research positions will have research background in Psychology or a closely related field and will have professional experience, demonstrated ability or potential for quality research.
+Successful candidates for research positions will have a research background in Psychology or a closely related field and will have professional experience, demonstrated ability, or potential for quality research.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.

 The University of Oregon is an equal opportunity, affirmative action institution committed to cultural diversity and compliance with the ADA.
 The University encourages all qualified individuals to apply, and does not discriminate on the basis of any protected status, including veteran and disability status.
 The University is committed to providing reasonable accommodations to applicants and employees with disabilities.
 To request an accommodation in connection with the application process, please contact us at firstname.lastname@example.org or 541-346-5112.